disclaimer

 • The defendant (a juvenile) was charged mistakenly in an adult court, and the offense for which charged is a juvenile matter (Alaska Stat. § 47.12.020), excluding charges of minor offenses, traffic offenses, or minor consuming alcohol.

-• Minor offenses dismissed because of mistaken identity or no charges filed by the prosecutor.
+• Minor offenses were dismissed due to mistaken identity or because no charges were filed by the prosecutor.

 • Dismissed domestic violence, stalking, or sexual assault protective order cases because of insufficient evidence that the petitioner was a victim